 - Notice to Residents and Business Regarding Aggressive Electrical Supply Companies

 Electrical aggregation is a program where Illinois municipalities and counties may, following voter approval through a referendum, bid the cost of electricity for their entire jurisdiction and award a contract to an electrical supplier to provide electricity to their residents.
 The primary reason to create such a program is to help residents and certain small businesses lower their utility costs.
 The Village of Gurnee has created such a program following approval of a referendum held on March 20, 2012.
 The Village bid and awarded a one-year electrical supply contract to FirstEnergy Solutions of Ohio (FES) later that year with a second contract awarded in the next year.
 In April 2014, the Village awarded a third contract to FES.
 Under this contract, residents and certain small businesses can purchase their electricity at a cost of 6.69 cents per kilowatt hour, a savings of roughly 8% over ComEd's anticipated rate (7.2 cents per kilowatt hour) for a three-year period ending in mid-2017.
+As of June 2016, the Village further amended the contract to lower the rate for the final year of the plan to 6.27 cents per kilowatt hour.
 If you have a pre-existing contract with another supplier or are new to the Village, you are not automatically included in the program and must "opt-in" in order to participate if you so desire.
 Below are some frequently asked questions regarding the program.

 1. What is Electrical Aggregation?